Pediatric Cancer in the News

-Palliative care represents the comprehensive treatment of the discomfort, symptoms and stress associated with serious illness.
+Palliative care represents the comprehensive treatment of the discomfort, symptoms, and stress associated with serious illness.
 It is a key part of care for children living with serious illnesses and an important source of support for their families.

 The National Institute of Nursing Research (NINR), part of the National Institutes of Health (NIH) has recently developed a brochure highlighting the value of palliative care for children as part of their new Conversations Matter® Campaign.
-Click here to learn more.

-Dr. Garrett Brodeur, PCWG Chairperson, was the 2015 recipient of the Children's Hospital of Philadelphia Pitcher of Hope Award.
+Dr. Garrett Brodeur, PCWG chairperson, was the 2015 recipient of the Children's Hospital of Philadelphia Pitcher of Hope Award.
 The award is given out by CHOP annually during its Alex's Lemonade Stand "Lemonade Days" events to a recipient in the division of oncology who has positively impacted the field of pediatric oncology.

 Margaret Foti, PhD, MD (hc), chief executive officer of the AACR, was recognized with the Children’s Champion Award for her outstanding pediatric cancer advocacy efforts, at the PCWG town mall meeting in Philadelphia, Sunday, April 19, during the AACR Annual Meeting 2015.

 There has been a series of immunotherapy approvals since the end of last year, and following this trend, on March 10, we hit yet another milestone when the U.S. Food and Drug Administration (FDA) approved dinutuximab (Unituxin) for the treatment of pediatric patients with high-risk neuroblastoma.
 The drug was approved for use in combination with granulocyte-macrophage colony-stimulating factor (GM-CSF), interleukin-2 (IL-2), and 13-cis-retinoic acid (RA).
 Dinutuximab is the first approved immunotherapy for pediatric cancer, and third therapy overall to be first approved for pediatric cancer by the FDA.
 Read more about it on Cancer Research Catalyst.

 Through think tanks, special conferences, and its Pediatric Cancer Working Group, the AACR is taking steps to establish childhood cancer research as a global priority.
 Read "Seizing the Moment: Ongoing Pediatric Cancer Research May Hold Key to Finding Cancer Cures" on Cancer Research Catalyst.